Travel Report: Ta Prohm Temple, Cambodia.

 Ta Prohm Temple, Cambodia.

 Tomb Raider really helped put Ta Prohm and indeed Cambodia itself on the map.
-No wonder visitors are so keen to come and check out The Tomb Raider Tree.
-This is where Angelina Jolie famously stops to pick a Jasmine flower, before the ground cracks open and swallows her up.
+Indeed visitors from all over the world are keen to check out The Tomb Raider Tree.
+This is where Lara Croft (played by Angelina Jolie) famously stops to pick a Jasmine flower before the ground cracks open and swallows her up.

 Another spot to seek out is Ta Prohm’s curious dinosaur carving, the source of much debate among historians.
 What exactly were the Angkorians doing creating images of a stegosaurus?

 There are all kinds of wild theories if you dig around the internet.
-Many experts have simply concluded it’s a hoax of some kind.
+However, many experts have simply concluded it’s a hoax of some kind.
 We hadn’t heard anything about the dinosaur prior to our visit.
-When my Cambodian friend first told us about it, a certain someone made a bet that no such carving existed.
-Consequently, dinner was on him that night!
+When my Cambodian friend first told us about it, my buddy Henry made a bet that no such carving existed.
+But of course we discovered it and consequently dinner was on Henry that night!

 For more on this incredible area of Cambodia, check out my other travel reports on The Temples of Angkor.